FAIRmat-NFDI/pynxtools/docs/how-tos/use-multi-format-reader.md

     return self.eln_data.get(key)
 ```
 Here, we are making use of the fact that we have used `CONVERT_DICT` in the `parse_yml` function above.
 Thus, the keys of the `self.eln_data` dictionary are exactly the same as those in the config file.
-We can therefore just get this data using the `key` coming from the config file.
+Therefore, we can just get this data using the `key` coming from the config file.

-Finally, we also need to adddress the `@data` prefix, which gets used in the `data_callback` to populate the NXdata group in the template.
+Finally, we also need to address the `@data` prefix, which gets used in the `data_callback` to populate the NXdata group in the template.
 Note that here we use the same `@data` prefix to fill the `x_values` as well as the `data` (from `y_values`) fields.
 We achieve this by using the path that follows `@data:` in the config file:
 ```python
 def get_data(self, key: str, path: str) -> Any:
     """Returns measurement data from the given hdf5 path."""